py-lidbox/lidbox/README.md

 # speechbox

-Command line toolbox for managing speech data classification experiments.
+Command line toolbox for managing the state of speech data classification experiments.

-The slightly more sane alternative to a legacy shell script spaghetti of hard-coded paths.
+Currently a terrible mess.

 ## Installing